 3.2.1.
-DESCRIPTION OF THE FIT AND PROPER REQUIREMENTS OF MANAGEMENT AND CENTRAL FUNCTIONS a) Insurance, reinsurance and financial markets: The awareness and understanding of the business and economic environment in which the Company operates.
+DESCRIPTION OF THE FIT AND PROPER REQUIREMENTS OF MANAGEMENT AND CENTRAL FUNCTIONS

 Members of the Board of directors and persons performing central functions must have the skills required to manage and supervise the Company.
 Collectively there must be sufficient knowledge and professional experience in: